 Some air purifiers will turn off and on when they reach a certain level of air quality, but unlike HVAC that’s trying to maintain a comfortable temperature indoors, you don’t want your air purifier turning off and on, instead you want it to run throughout the day to maintain healthy indoor air quality.

 Choosing the Right Filtration

-Although HEPA filter replacements are another added-on price to an air purifier, overall they’re not very expensive in the long term and are guaranteed effective.
+Although filter replacements are another added-on price to an air purifier, overall they’re not very expensive in the long term and are guaranteed effective.

-Air purifiers might seem like a hefty price, but the breakdown of our devices shows that it’s not as much as you might think.
+Air purifiers might seem like a hefty price, but the breakdown prices of our devices shows that it’s not as much as you might think.

 Finding an air purifier that works for a reasonable price doesn’t have to be difficult.
 Having a checklist of your needs and looking at the right factors for clean air effectiveness will help you when purchasing an air purifier.

-Another factor to consider when choosing an air purifier is the Minimum Efficiency Reporting Values or MERV rating, which helps you determine the HEPA filter’s ability to capture particles.
+Another factor to consider when choosing an air purifier is the Minimum Efficiency Reporting Values or MERV rating, which helps you determine the a filter’s ability to capture particles.
 The higher the MERV rating, the better the filter is at capturing the smallest particles in your indoor air.

 Spending hundreds of dollars on an air purifier might seem like a big investment especially if you’re looking for an air purifier on a budget, but if you’re able to find the right one it will efficiently clean your indoor air all day every day, and last over a decade making the lifetime cost worth it.